MarcelMichau/azure-service-bus-reference/README.md

 ## Prerequisites

+The code samples use the [Azure Identity client library for .NET](https://docs.microsoft.com/en-gb/dotnet/api/overview/azure/identity-readme?view=azure-dotnet) to authenticate with Azure Service Bus.
+Depending on how you run the samples, make sure the following is in place:

+- Visual Studio - Sign into Visual Studio with the same Microsoft Account you use for Azure.
+- .NET CLI - Sign into the Azure CLI with the same Microsoft Account you use for Azure using `az login`.

 These steps assume that you have an existing Resource Group with permissions to deploy resources into it.

 1. Ensure you have the latest version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed.